-When our guests check in to the October Country Inn, having a supply of freshly baked Toll House chocolate chip cookies is a responsibility we don’t take lightly.
+When our guests check in to the October Country Inn (check us out), having a supply of freshly baked Toll House chocolate chip cookies is a responsibility we don’t take lightly.
 This famous American cookie is particularly relevant to New England.
 The chocolate chip cookie was accidentally developed by Ruth Graves Wakefield in 1930.
 She owned the Toll House Inn, in Whitman, Massachusetts.
 Wakefield is said to have been making chocolate cookies and ran short of melted baker’s chocolate.
 To make up for the shortage, she added broken pieces of chocolate thinking that they would melt and mix into the batter.
 They didn’t melt and the chocolate chip cookie was born.

 The ingredients listed below will make about 4 dozen cookies: